Kotlin/k2-performance-metrics/README.md

 * incremental build with ABI changes

 After the build finishes, open the [benchmarkResult.ipynb](benchmarkResult.ipynb) Kotlin Notebook to compare the results.
+> You must have the [Kotlin Notebook](https://blog.jetbrains.com/kotlin/2023/07/introducing-kotlin-notebook/) plugin
+> installed in IntelliJ IDEA Ultimate to view the results.

 ## Project requirements